cindysoares/farmers/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.10.

-## Install
+## Installation

-- Download and intall PostgreSQL
+- Download and install PostgreSQL
 - Download and install Node.JS
 - Run `npm install @angular/cl@7` to install Angular-cli 7
 - Run `npm install` in the root of the project to install dependencies